karthikkaiplody/Practice_Repo/README.md

 ### Coding questions:
 [Anagram: Finding the two strings anagram or not ](https://github.com/KarthikKaiplody/Practice_Repo/blob/master/TestAnagram.py)
+    Given pair of strings, have to find whether both the strings are having the same letters or not.

-[PairSum: Finding sum pairs of a given integer key](https://github.com/KarthikKaiplody/Practice_Repo/blob/master/PairSum.py)
+[PairSum: Finding sum pairs of a given integer key](https://github.com/KarthikKaiplody/Practice_Repo/blob/master/PairSum.py) Give a list of numbers and a key, finding the tuples consiting of two ints which adds up to the given key.